 It’s 1.45 AM on a Thursday night.
-In a nightclub in suburban Mumbai, a man wearing nothing but a black-and-red mesh underwear steps into a transparent shower cubicle stationed in the room.
+In a nightclub in suburban Mumbai, a man wearing nothing but a black-and-red mesh underwear steps into a transparent shower cubicle.
 All eyes turn to him as he turns on the shower and starts gyrating, the water dripping down his shoulders, muscles, shaved chest, and extremely toned thighs.

 He turns his back to us and starts rolling his hips to Vengaboys’ My Heart Goes Sha La La La.
 A poor choice of background music for the evening’s grand finale, I think, but no one else seems to care.
 They’re watching the ‘shower boy’ tug on his underwear, exposing a bit of his bare bum.
 They want more.
 But after around 10 minutes of extremely well choreographed dance moves inside the tiny, neon-lit cubicle, he steps out, wraps himself in a towel handed to him by a bouncer who’d been standing guard all along, and heads to the backroom to wipe himself dry and put on some clothes.

 Rajesh Tamang, 25 and originally from Nepal, is an adult entertainer who works on a freelance basis at Kitty Su, an iconic nightclub known to be one of the few safe spaces for the queer community in India and a formidable symbol of inclusivity, located inside luxury hotel The LaLiT.
 Along with his public baths across cities such as Mumbai, Delhi and Bengaluru, Tamang also usually dances in skivvies on the bar, pouring free shots down the guests’ throats and occasionally giving them lap dances.